-- Appreciation of responsibility for both clients and supervisees; - Respect; - Sensitivity to diversity; - A balancing between being supportive and challenging; - Empowering; - A commitment to lifelong learning and professional growth; - Balancing supervisee self-care and wellbeing with work demands of the training experience; - Balancing obligations to client, agency, and service with training needs; - Valuing ethical principles; - Knowing and utilizing psychological science related to supervision; - A commitment to the use of empirically-based supervision; and - Commitment to knowing one's own limitations.
+- Appreciation of responsibility for both clients and supervisees; - Respect; - Sensitivity to diversity; - A balancing between being supportive and challenging; - Empowering; - A commitment to lifelong learning and professional growth; - Balancing supervisee self-care and wellbeing with work demands of the training experience; - Balancing obligations to client, agency, and service with training needs; - Valuing ethical principles; - Knowing and utilizing psychological science related to supervision;

+- A commitment to the use of empirically based supervision; and - Commitment to knowing one's own limitations.

 Training to achieve competence specific to supervision should include not only coursework in the designated skills, knowledge sets, attitudes, and values listed above, but also supervised experience in providing supervision, including some form of live or video observation of the supervision (Falender et al., 2004).
-Recently the American Psychological Association has endorsed the Guidelines for Clinical Supervision in Health Service Psychology (APA, 2014).
-The APA Guidelines present best practices guidelines for psychologists who supervise trainees using a competency based model.
-Please refer to Appendix III for further information and references about supervisor competence.
+Please refer to Appendix II for further information and references about supervisor competence.